 Course Description: The Synoptic Gospels of Matthew, Mark, and Luke will be examined in terms of their parallels as well as their particular emphasis and audience.
 Major themes and theologies will be discussed.

-Course Description: This course will study the scriptures attributed to the Apostle and Evangelist, Saint John.
-The theological nature of St. John’s Gospel will be examined, particularly as it defines the Catholic understanding of the nature of Christ and of the Sacraments.
-The Epistles of St. John and the Book of Revelation will also be studied, examining the life of the early Church and the apocalypse.
+Course Description: This course is divided into two parts, taken over two terms, examining the Scriptures attributed by the Church to the Apostle and Evangelist, Saint John.
+Part one will study the theological nature of St. John’s Gospel, particularly as it defines the catholic understanding of the nature of Christ and the sacraments.
+Part two will study the Epistles of St. John and the Apocalypse (Revelation).
+In addition, the connections, both thematic and structural, between the Gospel and the Apocalypse will be explored.

 Canon Law and Polity